rsun19/gtfs-file-translate-to-sql/README.md

     1. In windows: `venv\Scripts\activate`
     2. In linux/macOS: `source venv/bin/activate`
 3. Run the requirements.txt file: `pip install -r requirements.txt`
-4. Set your environment variables in `.env` for the database connection
+4. Set your environment variables in `.env.local` for the database connection.
+An example of this is in `.env`
 5. Download the GTFS files at https://www.mbta.com/developers/gtfs
 6. Run the `create.py` file: `python create.py`